LegendaryMediaTV/LMTV-Bootstrap/README.md

 ### `<Breakpoint>`

-Quickly see what the current breakpoint is (e.g., 'md').
+Quickly see what the current breakpoint is (e.g., “md”).

 ```JavaScript
 import Breakpoint from '@legendarymediatv/bootstrap/Breakpoint';